nishanprime/Nepali_Number_Plate_Recognition/README.md

 The model's accuracy is somehow satisfactory😜, seems overfitted-that's probably because of the small dataset and sort of deep network.
 Please feel free to suggest the better ways.
 You can connect with me <a href="https://www.linkedin.com/in/bishabpokharel/">here.</a>
  <br><br><br>

+Sriti still loves you boy.
+And fuck other girls, yee

  10:35 PM<br>
  9/22/2020<br>
  Nepal